Sedley Baptist Church

 11. The Deacons shall in January of each year be ordained and/or installed in a Sunday morning worship service by the Pastor.

-12. The Chairman of Deacons (Moderator of the Church Conference) shall serve on the Budget Committee.
+12. The Chairman of Deacons (Moderator of the Church Conference) shall serve on the Finance Committee.

 13. The Deacons will be responsible for ensuring that the Constitution and By-Laws of Sedley Baptist Church are active and properly executed.